Get matched trade jobs every Monday

 How to get into the sector

-A lot of people come into solar from how-to-become-an-electrician, roofing, or broader renewable-energy training.
+A lot of people come into solar from how to become an electrician, roofing, or broader renewable-energy training.
 Electrical knowledge is particularly valuable because the sector increasingly overlaps with batteries, EV charging, and home-energy systems that need more than basic install labour.

 There are also specialist solar training routes, but classroom learning alone is not enough.
 Live site experience matters.
 Employers want people who can work safely on roofs, understand installation quality, and cope with the pace of real projects.

 If you are serious about solar, the smartest route is usually to build a wider renewable skill set rather than treating panel fitting as a standalone endpoint.
+Compare this page with renewable energy trade jobs, battery storage installer jobs, EV charger installer salary, and heat pump engineer salary.

 Is solar worth it in 2026?